JHXStudioriginal/CVX/README.md

 CVX is opensource, source code is in "src" folder

-INSTALLATION

-Method 1: Using GCC

-1.Go to the src folder:

-cd /path/to/cvx/src

-2.Compile the program:

-gcc cvx.c linenoise.c -o cvx -Wall -Wextra -lm

-Run it:

-./cvx
+INSTALLATION:

-Method 2: Using Git + Make
+Using Git + Make

 1.Clone the repository: